-Dr. Donausky is licensed by the Arizona State Board of Optometry and is TPA and DPA certified.
-Dr. Donausky has met and completed all requirements of the National Board of Examiners in Optometry.
+Dr. Donausky is licensed to practice in Arizona and has met and completed all requirements of the National Board of Examiners in Optometry.

 Dr. Orry Birdsong is a board-certified ophthalmologist that completed his medical school and residency training at the University of Texas Medical Branch in Galveston, Texas.
 He completed his Cornea and Refractive fellowship training at the esteemed Hoopes Vision under the mentorship of Majid Moshirfar, MD in Draper, Utah.
 His surgical specialties include laser-assisted cataract surgery, clear lens exchange procedures, LASIK, PRK, Microinvasive Glaucoma Surgery (MIGS), and Corneal Crosslinking.
 In addition to surgical care, Dr. Birdsong provides full comprehensive eye care for all of his patients and is a dry eye specialist that provides autologous serum tear drops and other forms of advanced dry eye therapy.